hk-vk/hk-vk/README.md

 ## 🧠 About Me

-- 🎓 Information Technology and Computer Science student
+- 🎓 Information Technology Graduate
 - 🌐 Passionate about web development
 - 💻 Proficient in Windows and WSL environments
 - 🧪 Exploring various programming languages and technologies
+-

 ---

-## 🖼️ ASCII Art